cyberrumor/lp_overhaul/README.md

 one side of the room to the other.
 If you do whitelist the conventional mods, you'll get lights added by the conventional mod as well as from LPO.

+### Base Object Swapper

+LPO uses Base Object Swapper (BOS) configs for the Eternal Flames and Violet Flames options.
+BOS reads these configs and follows their instructions.
+The configs instruct BOS to replace mortal fire with eternal fire or violet fire meshes.
+This works in tandem with Light Placer configs to attach the appropriately colored light to whatever fire/ember mesh is loaded.

+In short, LPO:

+- Installs a BOS config which replaces mortal fire with eternal fire
+- Installs a Light Placer config which attaches orange light to orange fire, blue light to blue fire, and violet light to violet fire.
+- Installs lpo.ini which disables all game lights so there's no orange fire from conventional plugins.

+#### Troubleshooting

+If you still have both orange flames and lights in nordic dungeons, you likely have a plugin that adds mortal embers/flames to dungeons with mesh names that aren't swapped by LPO's BOS configs.

+If you have just orange lights, you likely have another Light Placer config mod (like Placed Light) which adds whitelists.
+You'll need to remove these whitelists to get rid of the orange lights.

 ## Solving Compatibility Problems